Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 Sometimes a faucet just needs a new cartridge or new aerator screen — that's a $25-50 fix.
 Sometimes it's time for a new faucet entirely.
 Here's how to tell the difference:

 • Visible corrosion or rust spots that won't clean off.
-This isn't surface dirt; it's the finish degrading.
+Indeed, this isn't surface dirt; it's the finish degrading.
 It'll only get worse.

 • Spraying water that no amount of aerator cleaning fixes.
-The internal passages are corroded.
+The are corroded.

 • Wobbling handle or movement in the base when you turn the faucet on.
-The mounting is compromised.
+The compromised.

 • Constant dripping from the spout even with new cartridges.
-The valve seat itself is damaged.
+The itself is damaged.

 • Low water pressure that's isolated to the kitchen faucet.
 Could be the aerator, but if cleaning doesn't help, internal scale buildup is the culprit.